star2star/react-verto-communicator/documents/memberadmincontrols-spec.md

 ## c.
 Context-Aware Specification ##

-  his component is NOT a context-aware component
+  This component is NOT a context-aware component

 # 5. Reference Components #